lakshm123/Waste_Water_Treatment/README.md

 - '''Weekday_wise_Activity_df=WstWtrtrt_TrtPlant_df.groupby(['name','Weekday'],as_index=False)['Volume of Water Treated'].sum()'''

-### Resulting/Finding
+### Results/Findings

 The analysis results are summarized as follows:
 - Los Angeles Treatment Plant is treating highest volume of water.
-   -Sacramento Treatment Plant is treating lowest volume of water.
+   - Sacramento Treatment Plant is treating lowest volume of water.
 - Healthcare and Industrial Sector is generating almost equal % of waste water.
 - Los Angeles Treatment Plant is maximum utilized.
 - Denver Treatment Plant is highly efficient.
 - Almost same volume of waste water is treated everyday by different plants.
-  -For San Diego : Maximum volume of waste water is treated on Friday & Minimum volume is treated on Monday.
+  - For San Diego : Maximum volume of waste water is treated on Friday & Minimum volume is treated on Monday.

 ### Recommendations